 Prolapse is more common as women get older, particularly after menopause.

-A decrease in the female hormone oestrogen, that occurs after the menopause affects the pelvic floor muscles and structures around the vagina, making them less springy and supportive.
+A decrease in the female hormone oestrogen, that occurs after the menopause, affects the pelvic floor muscles and structures around the vagina.
+This makes them less springy and supportive.

 What are the different types of pelvic organ prolapse?

 The word ‘prolapse’ means a falling down or slipping of a body part from its usual position.
 There are different types of prolapse depending on which pelvic organ might have dropped down into the vagina.

 Cystocele – this is where there is prolapse of the bladder into the vagina.
 This is the most common type of prolapse.